Practivio/amazon/content/products/odif-temporary-fabric-adhesive-12-4oz-B01N7TNT87/index.md

 ---
 title: "Odif Temporary Fabric Adhesive 12 4oz"
-description: "sizzix adhesive sheets 12 x 12: Data-driven within Balanced Choice ranking using the Practivio Score™.
-Positioned by quality, value, demand, findability, momen…"
+description: "aleene's fabric fusion permanent fabric adhesive: Data-driven within Top Tier ranking using the Practivio Score™.
+Positioned by quality, value, demand, findabi…"
-keywords: ["sizzix adhesive sheets 12 x 12"]
+keywords: ["aleene's fabric fusion permanent fabric adhesive"]
-seo_title: "sizzix adhesive sheets 12 x 12 — Smart Buy Balanced Choice (2025)"
+seo_title: "aleene's fabric fusion permanent fabric adhesive — Smart Buy Top Tier (2025)"
 canonicalURL: "/products/odif-temporary-fabric-adhesive-12-4oz-B01N7TNT87/"
 ---

-**🏆 Practivio Score™:** 939 — _Smart Buy_
+**🏆 Practivio Score™:** 1022 — _Smart Buy_

-*If you're comparing **sizzix adhesive sheets 12 x 12**, **[Odif Temporary Fabric Adhesive 12 4oz](https://www.amazon.com/dp/B01N7TNT87?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **aleene's fabric fusion permanent fabric adhesive**, **[Odif Temporary Fabric Adhesive 12 4oz](https://www.amazon.com/dp/B01N7TNT87?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
 [Shop “Odif Temporary Fabric Adhesive 12 4oz” on Amazon](https://www.amazon.com/dp/B01N7TNT87?tag=practivio-20)
-Among Adhesive Sprayses, this Adhesive Sprays places **13 of 296**.
+Among Fabric Adhesiveses, this Fabric Adhesives places **10 of 292**.
-It is classified in the **Balanced Choice tier**, where Practivio recommends it as a **Smart Buy**.
+It is classified in the **Top Tier tier**, where Practivio recommends it as a **Smart Buy**.

 ### What the signals indicate
-Price: standing 172 of 296 (top 59% for price).
+Price: standing 279 of 292 (top 96% for price).
-Reviews: standing 25 of 296 (top 9% for review numbers).
+Reviews: standing 59 of 292 (top 21% for review numbers).
-Rating: standing 30 of 296 (top 11% for rating quality).
+Rating: standing 17 of 292 (top 6% for rating quality).
-Demand: standing 30 of 296 (top 11% for monthly demand).
+Demand: standing 81 of 292 (top 28% for monthly demand).

 ### Position in tier
 Comparisons do not cross tiers.

 ### How it compares to the Hidden Gem
-Within the Balanced Choice tier, the Hidden Gem holds a Practivio Score™ of 954.00.
+Within the Top Tier tier, the Hidden Gem holds a Practivio Score™ of 1046.00.
-This pick trails the Hidden Gem by 15.00 points.
+This pick trails the Hidden Gem by 24.00 points.
 Consider this point of reference when evaluating alternatives.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B000HBNU9K?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B007TSYNG8?tag=practivio-20)

 ### FAQ: Inclusion criteria
 Baseline inclusion rules keep weaker or incomplete products out.